**William Joseph Barker (1875-1948) and **Beatrice Emily Jane Cusens (1874-1957)

 The 19th century sea chest that probably was the property of my great-great-great-great-grandfather Edward Cusens (1791-1861)

 My mother got the sea chest from my aunt Winsome Barker (my grandfather’s sister) and she gave it to me because I was the one that showed an interest in my heritage and started this website.
 In this sea chest my great aunt kept old family documents and her family tree which she worked on with constant input from my English relatives Bessie and Nancie McDougall, (see **Osmond Barker (1852-1935) and **Elizabeth Robinson (1855-).
 My mother also added documents over the years, as I also have done for my children.
 Now the chest is full of historical family gems.
 I have not yet had a chance to go through it all, but recently I discovered a letter in it written to Mr. Neville Adlam of the Star newspaper’s editorial department by my grandfather **William Edward Barker, where he describes his father William Joseph Barker.
-The letter tells William senior’s story better than I can.
+The letter below tells William senior’s story better than I can.

 37 Alfred Road